NimbiDev/Character-Images/README.md

 If you wish to add images, feel free to do so.
 We will gladly accept new images.
 All we ask is that you respect the following rules for contributing:

- - Images must be named in a minimum of two digit number sequence.
+ - Images must be named in a minimum of two digit number sequence.<br />
  *[eg: `01`, `02`, `03`, `04`]*
  - No two images per folder shall carry the same number.
- - Image formats must be either `.jpg`, `.png`, or `.gif`.
+ - Image formats must be either `.jpg`, `.png`, or `.gif`.<br />
  *[No other formats will be accepted]*
  - NSFW images must be placed into the NSFW folder and SFW images in the SFW folder.
- - All images must be placed into a subfolder named after the character.
+ - All images must be placed into a subfolder named after the character.<br />
  *[eg: `SFW\Sakura Haruno`, `SFW\Lily Shiraishi`, `SFW\Megumin`]*